 What does a skin cancer check involve?

 A skin check starts with your doctor taking a medical history to get an understanding of your risk of skin cancers.
 You will then be asked to remove clothing, except for underwear.
 Your doctor will check your whole body from head to toe using a dermatoscope.
-Potential skin cancers or suspicious lesions requiring monitoring will be imaged and recorded on Dermengine.
+Potential skin cancers or suspicious lesions requiring monitoring will be imaged for future comparison.

 Which appointment should I book for my skin check?